hosuaa/tech258_cloud/azure_linux/intro_to_azure/monitoring.md

 Azure uses **VM Scale Sets** and AWS uses **Auto Scaling Groups**

 We can scale out, or scale in (create more VMs or delete existing ones automatically based on the alert)
+- NOT scale up/down (refers to a singular VM increasing/decreasing in size), this is about creating more identical VMs.

 We start with our custom image created by the VM we prepared with everything to run the app.
 - We used a marketplace image (ubuntu 22.04) to create the VM